-- 8. Students attend Core/Protege for the first 11/15 weeks of enrollment.
+- 5. Night students may not miss Thursdays; Monday through Friday may not miss Friday, and Tuesday through Saturdays may not miss a Saturday. - 6.
+Students must be on time, as tardiness inhibits the learning process.
+Students who are late for theory may enter the classroom and will not receive theory credit however they can "clock in".
+Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
+Students are never excused from mandatory theory classes to work in the clinic.
+Students that arrive later than 10:00 am for day school or 6:00 pm for night school will not be allowed to attend school the only exception that would allow school attendance is a Doctors note. - 7.
+Students attend Core/Protege for the first 11/15 weeks of enrollment.
 During this time the student must maintain a monthly attendance of 90%.
-If at the conclusion of the month, the student's progress report is not 90% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date. - 9.
+If at the conclusion of the month, the student's progress report is not 90% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date. - 8.
 Students who are late or cannot attend school must contact the school and talk to the school service desk team immediately.
-Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - 10.
-Students must request time off from school from the Future Professional Advisor and Financial Services Leader. - 11.
+Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - 9.
+Students must request time off from school from the Future Professional Advisor and Financial Services Leader. - 10.
 Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the fulltime schedule; a minimum of five (5) hours per night, 20 hours per week for part-time students.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
-If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours, or the hours missed will count against the hours allowed to miss and overtime charges can occur.

-12. Lunches and breaks are scheduled for all students.
+If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - 11.
+Lunches and breaks are scheduled for all students.
 All students will take 30 minutes for lunch between 12:00 PM and 1:30 PM.
 Students should communicate with their instructor if they have not had lunch by 1:30 PM.

-Student Schedule Breaks Lunch 8 or 7 1/2 hr/day 15 minutes in the morning and 15 minutes in the afternoon 30 minutes 6 hr/day 15 minutes in the morning and 15 minutes in afternoon n/a 5 hr/day 15 minutes at midpoint of schedule n/a 4 hr/day 15 minutes at midpoint of schedule n/a
+Student Schedule Breaks Lunch 8 or 7 1/2 hr/day or 7 1/2 hr/day 15 minutes in the morning and 15 minutes in the afternoon 3 6 hr/day 15 minutes in the morning and 15 minutes in afternoon n/a 5 hr/day 15 minutes at midpoint of schedule n/a 4 hr/day 15 minutes at midpoint of schedule n/a